What Part of the Plant is Broccoli? Understanding the Anatomy of Broccoli

 3. Stalk

 The stalk is the long, slender stem that supports the flower head of the broccoli plant.
 It is thick and fibrous, providing structural support to the flower head.
-Although the stalk is often overlooked, it is perfectly edible and offers a slightly milder flavor compared to the flower head.
-While some may prefer to discard it or use it for other culinary purposes, others find the stalk to be a delicious and nutritious part of the vegetable.
+The stalk is often ignored, but it’s edible.
+It has a milder flavor than flower heads of broccoli.
+Some people may throw it away or use it differently in cooking.
+But many find the stalk tasty and healthy.

 4. Leaves